neow3j/neow3j/README.md

 * Observable pattern to get specific transactions
 * Improve the response model: introduce purpose-specific objects rather than the current raw Java types
 * Multisig addresses
+* Select best seed NEO node based on latency as well as other metrics

 ## Getting Started